-A student who is considering graduate school in mathematics may want to include at least one 200-level course in his or her program (and, likewise, write a senior thesis) to get a taste of the likes of graduate school.
+A student who is considering graduate school in mathematics may want to include at least one 200level course in their program (and, likewise, write a senior thesis) to get a taste of the likes of graduate school.

 3. Other types of courses